AutomatingSciencePipeline/Monorepo/README.md

 - A user should be able to download and simulate the system on their local machine with minimal effort and configuration.
 - The system is open source and designed for expansion to other languages and user-implemented functionality (ex.
 Output data post-processing).

+## Documentation

+Our live documentation website is hosted [here](https://automatingsciencepipeline.github.io/Monorepo).
+As of May 2024, old documentation is being migrated to the website.

 ## User Guide

 This user guide is meant to assist first time users in setting up a local simulation of the system.
 You can find it on the [wiki](https://github.com/AutomatingSciencePipeline/Monorepo/wiki/User-Guide).